ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/examples/ml-example.md

 popd
 ```

 One Ray head pod will be created.
-Once the workload is run, the Ray autoscaler will trigger
+Once the workload starts, the Ray autoscaler will trigger
 creation of Ray worker pods.
 Kubernetes autoscaling will then create nodes to place the Ray pods.